WayfaringBloke/dnd/writing/priv/Exclusion_Zone.md

 Ghouls (Fallout) exist

+"I don't know what it wants, or if it wants."

+Anihilation

+The exclu

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MzY2ODA4MTcsLTU5ODg3NTAzMiw3Mz
-A5OTgxMTZdfQ==
+eyJoaXN0b3J5IjpbLTM1MTI4NTM2MSwtMTUzNjY4MDgxNywtNT
+k4ODc1MDMyLDczMDk5ODExNl19
 -->